sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/CentralConfig/Register-ConfigServiceInstance.md

 | AdminAddress | Specifies the address of a XenDesktop controller that the PowerShell snap-in connects to.
 You can be provide this as a host name or an IP address. | false | false | LocalHost.
 Once a value is provided by any cmdlet, this value becomes the default. |

 ## Input Type

-### Citrix.Configuration.Sdk.Serviceinstance<br>   An Object With The Following Parameters Can Be Used To Register A Service Instance.<br>     Address,<br>     Servicegroupuid,<br>     Servicegroupname,<br>     Servicetype,<br>     Binding,<br>     Version,<br>     Interfacetype.
+### Citrix.Configuration.Sdk.ServiceInstance<br>   An object with the following parameters can be used to register a service instance.<br>     Address,<br>     ServiceGroupUid,<br>     ServiceGroupName,<br>     ServiceType,<br>     Binding,<br>     Version,<br>     InterfaceType.

 ## Return Values

-### Citrix.Configuration.Sdk.Serviceinstance<br>    This Represents A Service Instance And Has The Following Parameters;<br>    Servicegroupuid &lt;Guid&gt;<br>        The Unique Identifier For The Service Group To Which The Service Instance Belongs.<br>    Servicegroupname &lt;String&gt;<br>        The Name Of The Service Group To Which The Service Instance Belongs.<br>    Serviceinstanceuid &lt;Guid&gt;<br>        The Unique Identifier For The Service Instance.<br>    Servicetype &lt;String&gt;<br>        The Type Of The Service Group.<br>    Address &lt;String&gt;<br>        The Contact Address For The Service Instance.<br>    Binding &lt;String&gt;<br>        The Binding To Use For Connections To The Service Instance.<br>    Version &lt;Int&gt;<br>        The Version Of The Service Instance.<br>    Serviceaccount &lt;String&gt;<br>        The Ad Computer Account For The Computer That Is Providing The Service Instance.<br>    Serviceaccountsid &lt;String&gt;<br>        The Ad Computer Account Sid For The Computer That Is Providing The Service Instance.<br>    Interfacetype &lt;String&gt;<br>        The Interface Type For The Service Instance.<br>    Metadata &lt;Citrix.Configuration.Sdk.Metadata\[\]&gt;<br>        The Metadata For The Service Instance.
+### Citrix.Configuration.Sdk.ServiceInstance<br>    This represents a service instance and has the following parameters;<br>    ServiceGroupUid <Guid><br>        The unique identifier for the service group to which the service instance belongs.<br>    ServiceGroupName <string><br>        The name of the service group to which the service instance belongs.<br>    ServiceInstanceUid <Guid><br>        The unique identifier for the service instance.<br>    ServiceType <string><br>        The type of the service group.<br>    Address <string><br>        The contact address for the service instance.<br>    Binding <string><br>        The binding to use for connections to the service instance.<br>    Version <int><br>        The version of the service instance.<br>    ServiceAccount <string><br>        The AD computer account for the computer that is providing the service instance.<br>    ServiceAccountSid <string><br>        The AD computer account SID for the computer that is providing the service instance.<br>    InterfaceType <string><br>        The interface type for the service instance.<br>    Metadata <Citrix.Configuration.Sdk.Metadata[]><br>        The metadata for the service instance.
    ## Notes
    In the case of failure, the following errors can result.<br>    Error Codes ----------- ActiveDirectoryAccountResolutionFailed The account name provided could not be found in Active Directory.
 ServiceGroupWithSameUidExistsForDifferentServiceGroupNameOrSameUidExistsForDifferentServiceGroupNameOrServiceType The service group name or service type do not match the service group found with the specified uid.
 TypeAlreadyExists A different service group with the same type is registered already in the Configuration Service.
 DatabaseError An error occurred in the service while attempting a database operation.
 DatabaseNotConfigured The operation could not be completed because the database for the service is not configured.
 DataStoreException An error occurred in the service while attempting a database operation - communication with the database failed for various reasons.
 CommunicationError An error occurred while communicating with the service.
 ExceptionThrown An unexpected error occurred.
 For more details, see the Windows event logs on the controller being used or examine the XenDesktop logs.
 ## Examples

-### Example 1
+### EXAMPLE 1
 ```
 C:\PS>Get-ConfigServiceInstance | Register-ConfigServiceInstance
 ```
-#### Description
-Gets the service instances for the Configuration Service and registers them.
+   Description<br>-----------<br>Gets the service instances for the Configuration Service and registers them.